Nationalism in Trinidad and Tobago

-Nationalism in Trinidad and Tobago (also known as Trinbagonian nationalism) refers to nationalism among the people of the dual-island region in the Caribbean east of Venezuela that encompasses Trinidad and Tobago.
-It refers to their patriotic feelings, values and actions (be they political, socio-cultural or racial) that were born out of relations in the dual-island republic's formation.
+Trinibagonian nationalism encompasses nationalistic or patriotic sentiment in Trinidad and Tobago, a Caribbean island country with significant Indigenous, Spanish, African and Indian heritage.

-Nation formation
+Background

 Spanish migration took place in the 1600s, following slave raids that wiped out a large portion of indigenous life in Trinidad and Tobago.

-The first major migration to the islands began with an influx of Indian citizens migrating to Trinidad's major city, The Port of Spain, in 1845.
+The first major migration to the islands began with an influx of Indian citizens migrating to Trinidad in 1845.
 This migration marked the first chapter of the cultural formation of the nation and of its current racial diversity.
 It brought new cultural, racial, political and often religious values and beliefs that conflicted and complemented the previous Spanish influences.

-Trinidad and Tobago received their independence on the 31st of August 1962, and the two islands have been considered a republic since that time.
+Trinidad and Tobago received their independence on 31 August 1962, and the two islands have been considered a republic since that time.
 This foundation of the dual-island republic marked the formation of its modern-day nationalism.

 Culture

 The mix of nationalities, customs and culture of the modern-day republic contribute significantly to the nationalism of Trinidad and Tobago.

 The early Indian influence, paired with the Caribbean location and culture of the dual-island republic, made way for Creole culture largely founded upon these customs.

 A particularly famous Trinbagonian cultural custom, that is globally renowned as representative of West Indian culture is the Trinidad Carnival.
 "However, this cultural practice has been prevalent in Trinidad and Tobago from shortly after the cultural renaissance of post- World War 2.
 Trinidad and Tobago developed a rich cultural life from early colonial times, enhanced by the striking diversity of the population.
 Carnival, calypso and the steelband" (which emerged just after World War 2) were at the heart of the Creole cultural complex" The unique dress worn by females at the festival (feathers, gems and festive undergarments) mostly with wings) shows components of Spanish, Native American and Indian Traditional Dress.
 The Trinbagonian Culture is similarly grounded upon the ideals of multi-nationalism.